isawika/retro-digitization/Step5-Publish.md

-# How to Digitize a Historical Dictionary
+# How to Retro-Digitize a Historical Dictionary

 ### Step 5: Publish

+(todo)